Jet quenching in out-of-equilibrium QCD matter: Numerical results for the gluon spectrum

 and show it in the central column of Fig.~\ref{fig:jetshape}.
 The right column, in turn, shows the ratio of the maximal values of the spectra,

 Both ratios quantify the deviation of the nonequilibrium spectrum from its equilibrium counterpart, with $\chi_i=1$ corresponding to exact agreement.

-For the initially under-occupied case (upper row), the ratio is below $1$ for smaller media and lower gluon energies $\omega$, while approaching $\chi_i=1$ as $L$ increases.
+Confirming our previous observations about the behavior in the vicinity of the peak of the spectrum, for the initially under-occupied case (upper row), these ratios are below $1$ for smaller media and lower gluon energies $\omega$, while approaching $\chi_i=1$ as $L$ increases.
 This behavior is expected, as the initially nonequilibrium plasma gradually thermalizes, and a jet produced in the early nonequilibrium stage will traverse a medium that remains closer to equilibrium for longer as $L$ increases.
 Similarly, for the initially over-occupied setup, the largest deviations from equilibrium occur for smaller systems, which are further away from equilibrium.
 In this case, the ratio is larger than $1$ and it approaches the equilibrium value from above for larger $L$.